open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/0008_2228_primary_anatomic_structure_sequence.rst

 Primary Anatomic Structure Modifier Sequence (0008,2230)
 --------------------------------------------------------

 This modifier is used to clarify which side of the structure is contained in the image.

-.. _cid-2b:
-.. list-table:: Table CID 2.
-Anatomic Modifier
-    :header-rows: 1

-    * - code scheme designator
-      - code value
-      - code meaning
-      - notes
-    * - SCT
-      - 24028007
-      - Right (qualifier value)
-      -
-    * - SCT
-      - 7771000
-      - Left (qualifier value)
-      -
+Use CID 247, as specified in :ref:`cid-247a`.